 Aquaponics is currently front and center in the realm of sustainable agriculture practices.
 Efficiently raising fish and plants in a recirculating system is a direct response to our need to choose a better way of growing what we eat; better for us and better for the envivonment.
 At the Aquaponic Farming Course, we are farmers and business owners and we’ve dialed in how to do this.
 Watch the video and see how aquaponics is used to grow food “the green way” and then join us to learn how to do it.

 Included with the course is The Complete Aquaponics Guide—over 200 pages of aquaponic basics, system start up, cycling, plant and fish management, insect and disease control, water quality, 30 pages of construction drawings and material/vendor lists to construct a farm system.
 Plus design drawings and step by step instructions for the Green Acre HomeHybrid.

 Co-Founder & Managing Director,

-As Managing Director, Jeni guides the farm business while also managing the farm’s marketing, food safety and customer relations.
-She also develops and guides the farm’s educational program.
+As Managing Director, Jeni guides the farm business while also managing the farm’s marketing, food safety and administration.
+She also develops the farm’s aquaponic education program.

 Co-Founder & Farm Manager,